gabrielab6582/github-tutorial/README.md

-1. Open and log into Cloud9
+1. Open and log into Cloud9 If you do not have a github account make sure to do that.
-2. Open and log into Github
+2. Open and log into Github.
+If you do not have a github account make sure to do that.

 4. In Github, open settings and on the left side bar open "SSH and GPG keys"
 5. Press green button "New SSH Key"
 6. Type in title.
 Make it relavent to your Local